 Create less complicated online marketing funnel

 Online marketing is usually assumed to be much more sustainable than print marketing.
 However, it actually leaves a much larger carbon footprint than most people expect.
+With the help of a Digital Marketing Agency that specializes in the AEC industry such as JumpFactor AEC Marketing, you can implement an effective online marketing funnel..
 According to this infographic from ClimateCare, of the 75 million online servers in the world, over 90% of them are powered by fossil fuels.
 This is unlikely to change in the near future.

 What does this mean for businesses focused on sustainability?
 It shows that operating a digital marketing strategy is not nearly as green as they think.